sengarsameer/analogclock/README.md

 # analogclock
-Design a analog clock by the help of JS and CSS
+Design an analog clock by the help of JS and CSS